Dahaka1/lfs/README.md

 - Optimize getting station info by self (1-2 query instead of 5);
 - Use Yandex geopy instead of Nominatim;
 - Add loguru errors email notifications if needed;
-- Add refresh token to authenticate.
+- Add refresh token to authenticate;
+- Refactor DB operations with queries to ORM operations.